Conservation Krewe Volunteers

 Conservation Krewe Fee & Scholarships:

 The tuition for the Conservation Krewe program is one-time $185 fee.
 Tuition covers the cost of uniforms, training day lunches, training materials and transportation for training field-trips.
+Tuition for the program is due on the first full day of training, September 23.

 Scholarships that cover the whole tuition fee are available but are limited in number.
 Any youth who qualifies for free or reduced lunch at school is eligible to apply for a Conservation Krewe Program scholarship.
-Please complete this brief Application if you qualify Conservation Krewe Scholarship Application.
+Please complete this brief Application if you qualify Conservation Krewe Scholarship